This post may contain affiliate links. Please read my disclaimer for more information.

 There is no comparison between blended coffee beans and single-origin beans but just a matter of preference.

-While some people will enjoy a tangle of a different mix, some will enjoy single-origin exclusiveness.
+While some people will enjoy a different mix, some will enjoy single-origin exclusiveness.

 Single-origin will heighten a consistent taste, but blended coffee beans will have different tastes, aroma, and tones.